 The Pony POV Series is a massive piece of fanfiction.
 The Audio Adaptation producer put it best by saying it could be made into a respectively long TV series (which they intend to do), and still going.
 And that doesn't include the massive amount of Recursive Fanfiction produced, some of which has become Ascended Fanon.
 Mercifully, its divided into seasons, each with a rather self contained story arc that, while they all need to be read, makes it a bit easier to get through.

-Film is actually the savior of many a non-reader who want to read a series, but aren't particularly good readers.
+Film is actually the savior of many a non-reader who wants to read a series, but aren't particularly good readers.
 Sitting through, for example, nine hours of the Peter Jackson's extended The Lord of the Rings is actually lot faster than most people can read the Doorstopper novel, and will cover all the important plot points.
 Purists will say that the book form of any series is superior, however there are people in the world who have difficulty reading.

 Well, if you want to talk about Archive Panic, talk about the 92 hours combined on all of the Extended DVDs.
 Shorter than reading the book?
 I think not!

 Fans of old film serials run into many problems.
 Lost Episodes, crappy distributors, Filler, and then this.
 Most serials were twenty minutes long (except for the famous Republic Studio serials, which were thirty minutes), the successful ones ran for well over a hundred episodes, and there's no way to just read faster.